cse110-sp24-group27/Codelog/specs/adrs/052924-DataFormat.md

 We need to decide on how to store projects, journal entries.
 1. Store projects and jounrals in an array of objects.
-  * Each project object contains information and journal entry ID's.
+  * Each project object contains information and journal entry IDs.
   * Each journal object contains journal content, tags, and other information.
 2. Store projects in an array of objects.
   * Each project object contains an array of journal entry objects.